Flying into Gibraltar Airport and crossing the border to Spain

 If you do not have a friend who can kindly cross the Spain Gibraltar border, wait for you at the terminal car park and then take you over the border by car with your luggage or have rented a car with Avis (exclusively), you only have one option, used by the most passengers who land at Gibraltar airport: you walk across the border.

-The walk seems very short, but sadly no one in Gibraltar cares about the passengers who just use the airport and pay the relevant airport taxes.
-If you have more than 1 item of luggage, it is not going to be easy.
+The walk seems very short, but if you have more than 1 item of luggage, it is not going to be easy.
 And if you have a small child travelling with you, it is even more challenging.

 Border Crossing for foot and car passengers.